adikabintang/kolor-di-dinding/os/boot_process.md

 source: https://www.thegeekstuff.com/2011/02/linux-boot-process/

 1. BIOS searches, loads, and executes Master Boot Record (MBR) bootloader.
-The boot loader can be in hard drive of USB stick.
+The boot loader can be in hard drive or USB stick.
 It also does some integrity check.
 2. MBR contains GRUB boot loader.
 It loads the GRUB boot loader and executes it.
 3. GRUB (Grand Unified Bootloader) loads and executes kernel and initrd images.
 4. Kernel mounts the root file system